Best Korean Dramas of 2023 (May Update)

 The show’s title, Trolley, takes its name from the philosophical trolley dilemma, where a person needs to make a decision that saves one person or five, depending on how they choose to flip the level for the tracks on the metaphorical runaway trolley.

-Viewers will spend time figuring out who each of the players are in this trolley scenario, as well as having their theories blown to bits time and time again, thanks to a large number of red herrings.
-Sometimes the viewer may feel specific episodes are stagnant, but looking back after subsequent episodes, they will see those particular episodes reveal much.
+Viewers will spend time figuring out who each of the players is in this trolley scenario, as well as having their theories blown to bits time and time again, thanks to a large number of red herrings.
+Sometimes, the viewer may feel specific episodes are stagnant, but looking back after subsequent episodes, they will see those particular episodes reveal much.
 The emotionally and morally satisfying ending is the payout for the anxiety-induced watch.

 The Glory Part 2